simplicitesoftware/module-test-rhino/README.md

 `Test` module definition
 ========================

-This module is for testing standard features
+This module is for testing platform features.

+All items in this module are developped in Rhino.

 `TestLDAP` business object definition
 -------------------------------------